costajob/currency_converter/README.md

 * [Performance](#performance)

 # Scope
 This is the implementation of the python code kata `currency converter`.
-For further instructions please check the `OBJECTIVES.md` file.
+For further instructions please check the [objectives file](https://github.com/costajob/currency_converter/blob/master/OBJECTIVES.md).

 # Requirements